 - Guidance to family members and caregivers

-Most referrals to OT in the outpatient setting involve management of upper extremity conditions, mainly orthopedic or neurological in nature.
-Examples of conditions are fractures, sprains, arthritis, surgeries, carpal tunnel syndrome, nerve palsies, strokes, etc…
+- Most referrals to OT in the outpatient setting involve management of upper extremity conditions, mainly orthopedic or neurological in nature.
+Examples of conditions are fractures, sprains, arthritis, surgeries, carpal tunnel syndrome, nerve palsies, and stroke.

-Patients are strongly advised to get a referral for OT services from their primary care physician or the specialist currently caring for their condition.
+- Patients must get a referral for OT services from their primary care physician or the specialist currently caring for their condition.